How to Start an LLC in New York in 6 Simple Steps (2023)

 - it must be distinguishable from any other entity or trade name registered in New York

 - full list of New York naming guidelines

-Next, do a New York LLC name search with the Secretary of State to find out if your name is available in New York.
+Next, do a New York LLC name search with the Secretary of State to find out if your name is available.

-If your business name is available and meets guidelines, you’ll be able to register it when you file your New York Articles of Organization with the Secretary of State.
+If your brand name is available and meets guidelines, you’ll be able to register it when you file your Articles of Organization with the New York Secretary of State.